mmoedinhas/DISS_2020/README.md

 `Framework` folder
 ------
-Contains the code for the server that serves the framework API and the production version of the game

-### Framework API
+Contains the framework code.

-Handles requests to the framework.
-Main usage case is sending the overall narrative file and user profile and receiving an organized story to display to the user
+The framework is responsible for receiving the overall narrative file and user profile and returning an organized story to display to the user.
+Also validates other story files.

 `StoryViewer` folder
 ------